 The color pink hit its peak in 2017.
 And I’m convinced it’s here to stay.
 It has made its way to our clothing, kitchens, and even our food.
 Trendy – yes.

 When I think about the proper dip, contrasting texture is very important.
-That’s where the toasty, seedy, crunchy, dried Montmorency tart cherry topping comes in.
+That’s where the toasty, seedy, crunchy topping comes in.
 Reminiscent of a savory granola, but made quickly on the stovetop, just enough to produce a golden brown flavor and bring out the nuttiness of the seeds.
-With every bite, you get a little bit of creamy with a little bit of crunch.
-So good!
+The dried tart cherries are a tangy, sweet component that really compliments the rest of the savory ingredients – similar to how we often use them in salads.
+With every bite of the hummus, there’s creamy and crunchy textures!